Continuing Professional Development is maintaining and broadening the profession's skill base and standards.

 History of IAI CPD

 The need for Continuing Professional Development (CPD) within the IAI has been recognised since its inception.
 The need for CPD was identified in the 2002 Profile of the Archaeological Profession document and a pilot programme was undertaken in 2005.
 Funding was secured for a Development Officer in 2008 and Dr Eoin Sullivan developed a CPD programme over two years CPD 2008-2010.In March 2011 the Christine Baker was appointed as CPD Co-ordinator & Administrator and 10 CPD events were held and attended by 104 participants, IAI members and non IAI members alike CPD 2011 document.
-The 2012 programme saw a 40% rise in parcipation in IAI CPD 2012 CPD Programme
+The 2012 programme saw a 40% rise in partcipation in IAI CPD 2012 CPD Programme a trend that continued in the IAI CPD programme 2013.

 Aims of the IAI CPD Programme